kingrice92/Soil-Data-Explorer/README.md

-# CSCI6221_FinalProject
+# Soil-Data-Explorer

+This is a collection of work that was completed as part of my final project for CSCI 6221 at GW in Fall 2020.
-Sample scripts for querying the soil data mart for various data outputs.
+This repository contains sample scripts to query the soil data mart for various data outputs.

 ## Requirements